web-engineering/web-engineering-textbook/source/dependencies.md

 Bundler is itself a gem, so you install it with `gem install bundler`.
 Beware: the command you will be using called `bundle`, not bundler.

-There is how it works: In every ruby project you write a `Gemfile` in which you define which gems and (to a certain degree) which versions you want.
+This is how it works: In every ruby project you write a `Gemfile` in which you define which gems and (to a certain degree) which versions you want.
 When you run `bundle install` bundler will:

 * read the Gemfile,
-* pick out compatible versions of all the gems (if possible),
+* pick out compatible versions of all the gems and their dependencies (if possible),
 * install all these gems
 * write `Gemfile.lock`

 The lock-file contains a complete list of all the gems necessary for your project, and their version numbers.
 This also includes dependencies of you dependencies, that you don't even knew you were using!
-The version numbers are now locked down, and will not change!
+The version numbers are now locked down, and will not change.

 When deploying to a new development machine or the production server, you run `bundle install` and the exact same versions are now installed.

 All modern package managment systems offer a form of this solution, with

-* on file that is written by hand that contains your **wishes**
+* one file that is written by hand that contains your **wishes**
 * another file that is created by the package manager, that contains the exact version numbers